 TTS Front Office

-The TTS Front Office is made up of the TTS Director and FAS Deputy Commissioner, their advisor(s), the TTS Chief of Staff, and their administrative support.
+The TTS Front Office is made up of the TTS Director and FAS Deputy Commissioner, the TTS Chief of Staff, and their advisors and administrative support.
 The TTS Front Office is responsible for defining the TTS strategy and setting priorities for the organization as a whole in order to further the TTS mission.
 The TTS Front Office is responsible for any major organizational decisions and speaks on behalf of TTS to GSA leadership.

 Office of Operations

-The Office of Operations keeps TTS running smoothly and ensures that the team has the tools needed to focus on the TTS mission.
+The Office of Operations keeps TTS running smoothly and ensures the team has the tools needed to focus on the TTS mission.
 The Office of Operations oversees several operational teams that support the work of TTS.

 - Governance and Compliance: Develops guidance, ensures governance, and collects and publishes data that enables TTS to focus on high-performance and efficiency.

 - Outreach: Manages brand, online presence strategy, email communications, customer engagement, demand generation efforts, constituent education.